tellurianinteractive/LocoNetMonitor/README.md

 If the address is not reserved by a meeting particpant, the adress use will be restricted.
 The restriction is that the loco will not drive, until an address reservation is made.

+Any tool that can produce CSV can be used to make it easier to manage and to detect possible double address reservations,

 ### The Loco Monitor Application
 The application monitors the LocoNet bus and updates its own cache of slots.
 - When a message for a slot is received for the first time, the application request a complete slot read.